Hospital bedrest is not something fun or something anyone wants.

 A routine for your day is nice to have.
 Get up and shower in the morning if you can.
 If you are up for and allowed to walk around have a time that you take a walk.
 Have a time where you read a book, listen to a podcast or radio, talk with friends and family.
 My hospital had a physical therapist meet with me and she gave me different little exercises I should do from my bed, so I would do those before each meal.

 Having different times to do things will help break up the day and keep you from watching tv all day, which is fine if that’s what you want to do that and you feel okay doing that.
 For me, I don’t usually watch tv so if that was all I did all day I wasn’t going to be happy.
-Keeping your spirits up is important during this time.
+Keeping your spirits up as much as possible is important during this time.

 Keep Yourself Busy